gammaql/greldal/src/docs/sections/introduction.md

 The above line of code defines a `findMany` operation on the users data source.

-## Generating GraphQL Schema
+### Generating GraphQL Schema

-Once we have operations, we can expose them to the GraphQL API by mapping them to a schema.
+Once we have operations, we can expose them to the GraphQL API by mapping them to a schema:

 ```ts
 import { mapSchema } from "greldal";